TrevTheDev/mash/README.md

 u('./path/to/fileName.txt').path.name // returns 'fileName'
 ```

-All of the following are asynchronous and return a promise.
+All the following are asynchronous and return a promise.
 They must be preceded by `await` excluded for brevity:

 ```javascript
 u('./path/to/dir').content // read directory content returns FSObjectArray